simracingtools/racecontrol/README.md

 To start a session recording:

-	teamtactics.exe
+	python racecontrol.py

 ## Data collections

 All session data is gathered within a Firestore collection.
-For a single session the collection name will be
+The collection name will be

-	<UserName>@<car>#<track>#<SessionNumber>

-, for a team session

 	<teamName>@<sessionId>#<subsessionId>#<sessionNumber>

-is used.

-Each collection contains an 'info' document containing the track name, team name, client version, max. session laps and max. session time.
-Depending on the event type only one of the latter is relevant.

-Each collection also maintains a 'state' document containing the stint number, stint laps, timestamps for pit lane entry/exit and start/stop of car movement, Towing and Repair times and the session id's.
-This information is used to synchronize the teamtactics data among all team members.
+Each collection maintains a 'state' document containing synchronization information to enable restarting the script during an ongoing event without information loss.

-The telemetry data mentioned above is collected in one document per lap - so document '1' contains data for race lap 1.
+The telemetry data mentioned above is collected in one document per event - so document '1' contains data for event #1.

 ## Developer info